tiffaphm/q-dot/API-DOCUMENTATION.md

 **To insert dummy data into database**

-POST request to '/dummydata' adds dummy data to the database if it does not already exist.
+POST request to '/dummydata' drops all tables and adds dummy data to the database.

 Does not accept any arguments as part of query string or body.